jeekkd/restricted-iptables/README.md

 to adjust it to your specific needs.
 I'll outline some examples below for what to expect and what this series of options requires

-- The first set of variables are simple yes/no questions which outline whether a specific thing to be allowed or blocked depending which question
+- The first set of variables are simple Y or N questions which outline whether a specific thing to be allowed or blocked depending which question

 ```
 # Allow OpenVPN to establish?
-YES/NO
-allowVPN=NO
+Y/N
+allowVPN=Y
+# Allow inbound pings?
+Y/N
+allowPINGS=N
+# Allow inbound SSH?
+Y/N
+allowSSH=N
+# Allow inbound traffic on port 80/443?
+Y/N
+allowHTTP=N
+# Allow inbound/outbound torrent traffic?
+Y/N
+allowTorrents=Y
+# Allowing traffic forwarding between internal interfaces such as eth0 and wlan0?
+Y/N
+internalForward=N
+# Disable IPv6 completely (Y) or use the basic iptables configuration included (N)?
+# If set to 'Y' then you should also assure to set the IPv6 policy below to either DROP or REJECT
+disableIPv6=Y
+# Allow QUIC (Quick UDP Internet Connections) on port 443 outbound?
+Y/N
+enableQuic=Y
 ```

 - The following is asking the default behavior for each type of table.
 As shown inbound, outbound, and